Karlovy Vary: Demographics

+2021 census

+As of the 2021 census, 13.0% of the population was born in another country, and 11.6% has foreign citizenship – 0.6% has Slovak, 3.1% Ukrainian, 2.3% Russian, 1.7% Vietnamese, and 3.9% other citizenship.

+As of the 2021 census, 84.8% of the population has Czech as their mother tongue, 1.5% Slovak, 3.3% Russian, 1.9% Ukrainian, 1.4% Vietnamese, and 7.1% other languages.

+As of the 2021 census, 25.5% of the population is religious, of which 3.8% belong to the Roman Catholic Church, 0.2% to the Czechoslovak Hussite Church, and 0.3% to the Evangelical United Brethren Church, and 12.9% do not belong to a church or religious society.
+Another 74.5% of the population is irreligious.

 Economy

 The city's economy is focused on services and only small and medium-sized industrial enterprises are based in it.
-The main industry is the food and beverage industry, characterized by the bottling of mineral waters and the production of unique delicacies.
+The main industry is the food and beverage industry, characterised by the bottling of mineral waters and the production of unique delicacies.
 The largest industrial employer based in the city is Mattoni 1873.
 Karlovy Vary is known for the popular Czech liqueur Becherovka, which has been produced here since 1807.
 The Karlovarské oplatky (Carlsbad wafers) originated in the city in 1867.
 The city has also lent its name to "Carlsbad plums", candied stuffed prune plums.

 The other important industries are the production of glass and porcelain.
-Karlovy Vary is known for the lead glass manufacturer Moser Glass founded in 1857, which is considered the most luxurious Czech brand.
+Karlovy Vary is known for the lead glass manufacturer Moser founded in 1857, which is considered the most luxurious Czech brand.

 The Karlovy Vary agglomeration was defined as a tool for drawing money from the European Structural and Investment Funds.
 It is an area that includes the city and its surroundings, linked to the city by commuting and migration.
 It has about 138,000 inhabitants.